ryantd42/NY-Legislative-Git/2023/A43C-2023/bill.md

  OTHER  LABELING REQUIREMENTS ESTABLISHED PURSUANT TO ANY OTHER PROVISION OF LAW.
-  4. WHENEVER A VIOLATION OF THIS SECTION HAS OCCURRED, A CIVIL  PENALTY OF  ONE  THOUSAND  DOLLARS  PER  PACKAGE  OR BOX SHALL BE IMPOSED ON THE MANUFACTURER.
+  4. WHENEVER A VIOLATION OF THIS SECTION HAS OCCURRED, A CIVIL  PENALTY OF ONE PERCENT OF THE MANUFACTURER'S TOTAL ANNUAL IN-STATE SALES NOT  TO EXCEED  ONE THOUSAND DOLLARS PER PACKAGE OR BOX SHALL BE IMPOSED  ON THE MANUFACTURER.

+  EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
+  LBD01282-02-3
+ A. 43--A  2

   § 2.
 This act shall take effect on the one hundred eightieth day after it shall have become a law.
 Effective immediately, the addition,  amend- ment and/or repeal of any rule or regulation necessary for the implemen- tation  of  this act on its effective date are authorized to be made and completed on or before such effective date.

-  EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD01282-01-3